dballif/CTF_WriteUps/Huntress2023.md

 So it appears this cookie was telling me how long my oven had left to bake those magic cookies.
 I edited this field to be ten days ago so that the timer would expire, re-encoded the value, put it into the cookie and refreshed my page.
 A popup with the flag appeared.

 **Note:** I tested afterwards to see if I had to use "Magic Cookiess" and this is the case.
 The others will display a popup, but there will be no flag.

+### Operation Not Found
+>**Prompt:** In the boundless web of data, some corners echo louder than others, whispering tales of innovation, deep knowledge, and fierce competition.
+On the lush landscapes of https://osint.golf/, a corner awaits your discovery... where intellect converges with spirit, and where digital foundations stand alongside storied arenas.
+This is the chall1 challenge for the "HuntressCTF2023" challenges on https://osint.golf.
+It's a lot like Geoguesser if you have ever played :)
+Navigate to OSINT Golf and select the chall1 challenge.
+You will see an interface similar to Google Street View, where you can look around and zoom in on your surroundings.
+Try and determine your location on the map of the earth!
+Move your mouse over the minimap in the bottom-right corner, and scroll to zoom or click and hold to pan around the map.
+Click and place your pin-marker on the map where you believe your exact location is.
+The accuracy radius is 200 meters.
+Click Submit.
+If you are incorrect, it will say "not here" on the top left.
+If you are correct, your flag will be displayed in the top-left corner.
+Copy and paste the flag value into the input box below and submit it to solve this challenge!

+I liked this challenge.
+I'm not sure how to write this one up very well, so I'll just share some of my observations and how they helped me find the right answer.

+The first identifying information I saw was a sign for "Brasfield & Gorrie".
+It looked to be a construction company.
+I looked them up on google and found they are indeed a construction company based out of Alabama.
+This plus the fact that everything is in English is a good indicator we are in the US somwhere.
+But the company also notes they work around the country so I may not be in Alabama.

+Looking around, there are only a few othr things that stick out to me.
+First, there are some tall buildings, like skyscrapers.
+Second, we appear to be near a stadum of some sort.
+Three, there are lots of young people with backpacks.

+Based on these observations, I think we're in at least a decent sized city since there are skyscrapers.
+Based on the youg people, their backpacks and a stadium, I think we are at some college.
+The more I look the more I think this is true, the buildings have that feel and it looks liek a well maintained campus.

+At this point, I checked a few colleges in Alabama, but didn't see any tall buildings, so that didn't seem right.

+I came back to the picture and noticed that two of the possible students are wearing yellow & black stripes.
+I figured this was a good sign that it was the school colors.
+After some searching, I found a few possible candidates that used that color.
+For each, I went to a map of their school and checked around the stadium.

+I eventually found it was Georgia Tech, by seeing some one way streets near the stadium.

+After the fact, I noticed in the picture that I could see their Logo on one sign, but it was pretty blurry, so without a little push in that direction I don't think I would've been able to recognize it.

+### Snake Eater
+>**Prompt:** Hey Analyst, I've never seen an executable icon that looks like this.
+I don't like things I'm not familiar with.
+Can you check it out and see what it's doing?

+This was took me too long.
+The malware in question was a .exe, which I hadn't analyzed before.
+My first thought was to drop it into Ghidra, and decompile it to try to figure out what it was doing.

+I played around with that for quite a while, but it turns out I need a lot more practice with Ghidra becuase I didn't understand how to use it very well.
+Making a note to go learn this.

+So I went back to the start.
+I ran `file` on it to ensure it was actually an exe, which it was.
+Then I ran `strings` on it to see if the flag was just hidden in plain sight.
+It wasn't, but I did notice that it was built from python3-11.

+So I went online and found a python decompiler that gave me a .pyc file.
+This was essentially just byte code.
+I searched around github to find `pycdc` which should have been able to decode the byte code, but I kept getting errors.
+I tried multiple decompilers with that same.

+Eventually, I downloaded Procmon, and ran the sample while capturing.
+There was a lot to sort through.
+I used the search function to find `flag{` and procmon highlighted one event.
+Turns out the sample was creating a file that contained the flag in its name.